South Australian Deposit History

 In January 2012, the Northern Territory introduced a cash for containers scheme, based on the SA model.

-The New South Wales container deposit scheme is due to launch in late 2017.
+The New South Wales container deposit scheme launched in late 2017.
 Queensland's container deposit scheme is schedule to start on 1 July 2018, with the Australian Capital Territory also introducing their scheme in 2018.
 Western Australia has also committed to implementing a container deposit scheme.